-What is Product-Led Growth?
+What is Product-Led Growth in 2023?

 The simplest definition of product-led growth (PLG) is a software product that allows an end user to start using the product without any restrictions.
 Some examples of products many of us use everyday that employ a PLG model are Slack, Zoom, Calendly, Dropbox and Expensify.